 You cannot doubt the lovely looks of the Hyundai I40.
 Available as a saloon or tourer model, this is a car that won’t disappoint.
 You’ll get a fuel return of 65.7 mpg and can expect standard features that include voice controlled Bluetooth, MP3 connectivity, air conditioning, and LED running lights.
 Get in touch today for your Hyundai I40 contract hire or car leasing option.

+Perhaps one of the things that impresses me most about this car is its refinement, an area Hyundai has thought long and hard about.
 They’ve thrown everything at this issue: air-permeable carpet, sound-absorbing layers around the engine – even textile wheel arch liners.
 It’s all enough to make this a very quiet car indeed.

 ‘Fluidic sculpture’ sounds as if it should create an elegant result.
 Here, it has.
 Heavily influenced by Hyundai’s Frankfurt R&D centre, this is a design you’d never have seen from a Korean brand until a few years ago.
 The hexagonal front grille is shaped like a diamond, the headlights surrounding it modelled on those of a bird of prey and containing hook-shaped strips of LEDs that glow white in daylight.
 It’s neatly styled at the rear too, with a smart chrome strip between the lights and an integral spoiler above the rear window of this ‘Tourer’ version.
 It’s this estate that most UK customers will probably want rather than the alternative saloon variant, especially as Hyundai isn’t bothering to offer a five-door hatch.